SomanathSankaran/assignment-3.4/README.md

 NOW I CHECKED THAT BY USING "ls command" and the file sample is moved(IMG : assnt 3.4get) 5.executed Balance
 6.Executed fsck
-7.executed remove command and removed the file sample()
+7.executed remove command and removed the file sample(IMG RM)